City of Dallas Expands Public Library Access

 “It’s all about being able to freely access services and knowledge,” Director of Libraries Jo Giudice said.
 “This change is in line with our other recent efforts to remove barriers to resources, like eliminating late fines and loaning Wi-Fi hotspots.”

-Dallas Public Library serves nearly 8 million visitors every day through the J. Erik Jonsson Central Library and 29 branch locations.MORE NEWS: Butterball, Kroger Ground Turkey Recall Prompted By Foreign Matter Contamination Worries
+Dallas Public Library serves nearly 8 million visitors every day through the J. Erik Jonsson Central Library and 29 branch locations.MORE NEWS: Dallas Police Trying To Identify Man Found Shot Dead Along Santa Anne Avenue

 A library card is free for any Dallas resident, student or teacher.